Dementia due to metabolic causesChronic brain - metabolic; Mild cognitive - metabolic; MCI - metabolic

 - Ammonia level in the blood

 Blood glucose level

 to check kidney function

 Liver function tests

 - Nutritional assessment

 Thyroid function tests

 Vitamin B12 level

-Medications used to treat Alzheimer's disease have not been shown to work for this type of dementia.
-However, sometimes these drugs are used anyway, when other treatments are unable to control the underlying problems.
+Medicines used to treat Alzheimer disease have not been shown to work for this type of dementia.
+Sometimes, these drugs are used anyway, when other treatments fail to control the underlying problems.

-The outcome varies depending on the cause of the dementia and the amount of damage to the brain.
+Outcome varies, depending on the cause of the dementia and the amount of damage to the brain.

 Complications may include the following: